 Set the duration of your session

-If you select the Duration of course option, this will create a session that can be joined at any time from the start date and time that you have set.
-This might be useful if you want to create an "ad-hoc" online classroom that you can use at any time without having to set up a session for every individual session.
+If you select the Duration of course option, this will create a re-usable link that can be joined at any time from the start date and time that you have set and used for meetings of any duration.
+This might be useful if you want to create an online classroom that you can use at any time without having to set up a session for every individual session.

-By default, the Collaborate session can only be accessed by those who have access to the QMplus area that you have put the activity in.
+By default, the Collaborate session can only be accessed by those who have QMplus logins and are enrolled on the QMplus area that you have put the activity in.

 Grading the session